mr5z/ExLang/README.md

 }

 def m = Money.make(amount: 1.0, currency: "USD");
+def bad = Money(amount: 1.0, currency: "USD");  // compile error: direct construction disabled
 ```

+The `make` function receives a nested `Input` dto whose properties mirror the object's own.
+Inside `make`, direct construction of the object by property name is valid and is enforced by the compiler to be unavailable anywhere else.

 The named parameters at the call site map directly to the properties of the nested `Input` dto.
 The `Input` type itself is never referenced by name at the call site.

-When `@Generate(Makeable)` is used, the compiler generates the `Input` dto automatically.
-When `Makeable` is implemented explicitly, the developer declares `Input` manually inside the type body.
-In both cases the call site is identical.

 `make` always returns `Result<T>`.
 This is enforced by the `Makeable` contract and is not overridable.
-Whether or not there is validation logic inside `make`, the return type is always `Result`.
 The specifics of how `Result` is handled at the call site are deferred to the error handling spec.

+> Note: The split between direct construction and `Makeable` is intentional but provisional.
+The longer-term direction is to make safe construction the default and direct construction the explicit opt-in.
+This will be revisited once the error handling spec is settled.

 ---